Water is always on the move.

 Stormwater runoff and the pollutants it carries can cause problems in the following areas:

-Polluted stormwater runoff is a concern for water quality across the United States.
+Polluted storm water runoff is a concern for water quality across the United States.
 To address this concern, a federal regulation, commonly known as "Stormwater Phase II," went into effect in 1999.
 In New York, the Department of Environmental Conservation is responsible for administering this law.
-Under this law, several Smart Steps to Clean Water (PDF 2.2MB) produced by the Cayuga Lake Watershed Network.